-[7] The first three appellants (for convenience we refer to them as the appellants) presented written and oral submissions in support of the appeal.
-The fourth appellant supported the appellants' case and did not present any separate argument.
-For the respondent, counsel had been asked to appear at the last minute owing to the illness of counsel previously engaged.
+[7] The first three Appellants (for convenience we refer to them as the Appellants) presented written and oral submissions in support of the appeal.
+The A4 supported the Appellants' case and did not present any separate argument.
+For the Respondent, counsel had been asked to appear at the last minute owing to the illness of counsel previously engaged.
 He relied on extensive written submissions.